VincentBounce/Google-Sheets-Conway-Game-of-Life/README.md

 ## Get started

 Sign in to your Google account
-File > Make a copy.
+File > Make a copy

 Control the whole game with 2 switches:
 ✅	RESET [B7] Check and uncheck to restart.